Fast Facts About the Mighty Mo

 While it’s true the USS Missouri (BB-63) had no part in the attack on Pearl Harbor in 1941, the ship symbolizes the hope and victory that the devastation ultimately led to.
 Where did the Missouri come from and what part did she serve in World War II?
 Let’s find out with these fast facts about the ship affectionately called the Mighty Mo.

-The Significance of the Missouri
+The Significance of the USS Missouri & Pearl Harbor

-At 0856 on that day, the Foreign Minister of Japan, Mamoru Shigemitsu, boarded the ship for a 23-minute surrender ceremony, which marked the official end of the war.
+At 0856 on that day, the Foreign Minister of Japan, Mamoru Shigemitsu, walked onto the ship for a 23-minute surrender ceremony, which marked the official end of the war.
 Allied sailors watched as MacArthur and the Japanese representative both signed the Instrument of Surrender.
 The Missouri will forever be known as the battleship where Japan signed its surrender, earning her a place in the harbor that also served as the starting point of World War II for the United States.

 The Last Battleship